robotdotnet/robotdotnet.github.io/faq.md

 ### Why is there an error when trying to use the Encoder class?

 By default, when creating a new class, "using System.Text" will automatically be included.
 System.Text includes an Encoder class, which is interfering with WPILib encoder class.
-There are 2 ways to solve this problem.
+There are 2 ways to solve this problem:

 * Remove "using System.Text".
 This is the recommended fix if you are not using anything in the System.Text namespace.
 * Add "using Encoder = WPILib.Encoder" to the usings.
 This will make any reference to Encoder use the WPILib version.
 If you need to use System.Text's Encoder, you will have to use its fully qualified name "System.Text.Encoder".